*PLEASE LISTEN TO THIS GREAT PODCAST ON ALL THINGS FERTILITY*

 Roger Hart, MD; NYT, 5/30/2019

 There is an array of natural treatments that can help with fertility issues either prior to or in conjunction with conventional reproductive care.
-Consultation with an integrative specialist can provide evidence-based recommendations that will not interfere with conventional fertility care and are safe to use while trying to conceive.
+Consultation with an integrative specialist like myself, with over 16 years of experience in western and eastern reproductive medicine, can provide evidence-based recommendations that will not interfere with traditional fertility care and are safe to use while trying to conceive.

 Diet & lifestyle assessment to remove barriers to conception, improve health prior to pregnancy, especially in women with polycystic ovarian syndrome (PCOS) or weight issues.